greg-raven/Impeachment-Chronicles/_posts/2022-02-28-4-new-things-we-just-learned-about-the-special-counsel-investigation.md

 ---
-title: '4 new things we just learned about the Special Counsel Investigation'
+title: "4 new things we just learned about the Special Counsel Investigation"
 layout: post
 author:
 - Margot Cleveland